Shapes and dynamic regimes of a polar active fluid droplet under confinement: Results

 Increasing $|\zeta|$ generally leads to higher order instabilities in which one observes, unlike the previous case, the concurrent presence of regions where neighboring vectors of ${\bf P}$ splay outwards ($\nabla\cdot{\bf P}>0$) and inwards ($\nabla\cdot{\bf P}<0$).
-In Fig.\ref{fig2N} (and movie M2) we show, for example, the onset of spontaneous motion of an active droplet with $\zeta=-10^{-3}$.
-Once again, the droplet initially stretches longitudinally due to the four-vortex fluid flow (Fig.\ref{fig2N}a-f) and is subsequently destabilized by the contractile stress.
-However, here the polarization shows three different patterns, i.e. it remains basically uniform in the middle of the droplet, where a large counterclockwise vortex emerges, and splays inwards and outwards at the extremities, where two small clockwise vortices appear (Fig.\ref{fig2N}b-g) \cite{fialho}.
-This fluid recirculation triggers a temporary rotation of the droplet, until the large vortex gradually merges with a small one into a large double-vortex structure (Fig.\ref{fig2N}c-h and d-i), finally yielding a unidirectional motion (Fig.\ref{fig2N} e-j).
-In this configuration, the polarization exhibits a single inward splay distortion spanning the whole droplet.
+In Fig.\ref{fig2N} (Multimedia view M2) we show, for example, the onset of spontaneous motion of an active droplet with $\zeta=-10^{-3}$.
+Once again, the droplet initially stretches longitudinally due to the four-vortex fluid flow (Fig.\ref{fig2N}a,f) and is subsequently destabilized by the contractile stress.
+Here the polarization shows three different patterns: It remains basically uniform in the middle of the droplet, where a large counterclockwise vortex emerges, and splays inwards and outwards at the extremities, where two small clockwise vortices appear (Fig.\ref{fig2N}b,g).
+This is in agreement with the findings discussed in Ref.\cite{fialho} where it is shown that the dynamics of an active droplet is decisively affected by the anchoring of the liquid crystal at the fluid interface: a normal orientation leads to a single splay deformation (as in Fig.\ref{fig1N}d) while a tangential one stabilizes a couple of splay distortions (as in Fig.\ref{fig2N}b).
+Our drop contains a hybrid of these two conditions: the orientation of the polar field is perpendicular almost everywhere except at the extremities of the drop, where it is preferentially tangential (see Fig.\ref{fig2N}a).
+Thus, if the contractile stress is sufficiently high, at the top and bottom of the drop two splay deformations, associated with two non-collinear and opposing active forces, emerge and produce a torque which leads to rotation (Fig.\ref{fig2N}c,h).
+However, such motion lasts for a short period of time since the perpendicular orientation prevails and leads, once again, to a single splay deformation (Fig.\ref{fig2N}d,e).
+Note that now the splay points inwards following the direction of the polar field.
+At the onset of the instability, this choice (whether inwards or outwards) is made at random, depending on the breaking of the polar inversion symmetry \cite{tjhung1}.
+Once the rotation is over, the vortex in the middle gradually merges with a small one into a large double-vortex structure (Fig.\ref{fig2N}h,i), finally yielding a unidirectional motion (Fig.\ref{fig2N}e,j).